 Simulator-based assessments enable you to filter out the very best candidates from the lot.
 These assessments allow you to gain insight into the quality of code written by the candidate and answer lot many other questions

 For the effective and valid evaluation of the candidates’ programming skills, the following parameters should be measured through coding simulators.

 Following are the parameters:

-In Mettl we make sure that every question should have at least 10 to 12 tests cases covering from basic to boundary cases.
+In Mettl we make sure that every question should have at least 10 to 12 test cases covering from basic to boundary cases.

-Using coding simulator based assessment enables you to identify candidates with strong coding skills, and also sharpen the identification, by simultaneously evaluating the code on various quality and efficiency parameters, which is not possible through manual intervention.
-Automated assessments remove subjectivity from the evaluation process and provide detailed feedback of the candidate’s coding skills in a timely manner, resulting in a more efficient hiring process.
+Using coding simulator-based assessment enables you to identify candidates with strong coding skills, and also sharpen the identification, by simultaneously evaluating the code on various quality and efficiency parameters, which is not possible through manual intervention.
+Automated assessments remove subjectivity from the evaluation process and provide detailed feedback on the candidate’s coding skills in a timely manner, resulting in a more efficient hiring process.

 You may also like to read: “Under the Hood” – Considerations While Selecting an Assessment Platform for Coders